HiteshSolanki18/Mobile-Price-Range-Prediction/README.md

 -> First of all, I have Collected Data From Kaggle.

--> I have Preprocessed Data Using Several Methods Like Convert Megabytes to Gigabytes.
+-> I have Preprocessed Data like Bring Data into Proper Structure and many more.

 -> After that, I have Done Exploratory Data Analysis Using Seaborn Library.